mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 Universes and Coercion
 ----------------------

+.. index:: universes

 A key concept in Sage is the *universe* of an object.
 The most effective way to gain a familiarity with *universes* and the related concept, *coercion*, is to see a few examples.
 We begin with the most common universes: the integers,  and the rational, real and complex numbers.

+.. index:: ZZ, QQ, RR, CC

 In Sage, the integers are given the name ``ZZ``, the rationals ``QQ``,   the real numbers ``RR`` and the complex numbers ``CC``. ::